Cajova-Houba/microapp-generic-old/README.md

 The purpose is to create persistent classes, their DAOs and then use different module for displaying.

 If you want to use this, you should also do quite a lot of renaming.
-I will try to automate this later, but for now, here is a list of thing you _should_ rename:
+I will try to automate this later, but for now, here is a list of things you _should_ rename:

 * Every file with name containing 'microappName'.
 Don't forget to update reference in applicationContext-*-jpa.xml.
 * Also, if you change the name of jdbc-microappName.properties (which you certainly should), don't forget to change the jdbc.properties.file property in pom.xml